Quern-stone: Rotary quern

 The quern rests on the arisaid of the woman on the right, possibly to catch grain; she feeds the stone with grain from the bowl at her left.

 As the name implies, the rotary quern used circular motions to grind the material, meaning both the upper and lower quern were generally circular.
 The handstone of a rotary quern is much heavier than that of saddle quern and provides the necessary weight for the grinding of unmalted grain into flour.
 In some cases the grinding surfaces of the stones fit into each other, the upper stone being slightly concave and the lower one convex.
+Rotary querns may have been in use in Scotland as early as the 5th or 4th centuries BC.